Medicare FAQs

 Medicare is a national health insurance program for most people who are age 65 and older, or who meet special criteria.
 "Original Medicare" has two parts: Part A hospital insurance and Part B medical insurance.
 Most people do not have to pay a monthly premium for Part A, but will need to pay a monthly premium for Part B. If you are not already receiving Social Security benefits, you won't be automatically enrolled in Medicare.
 You'll need to sign up.

-Medicare Part C is a Medicare Advantage Plan.
-These plans include Medicare Part A and Part B benefits and most include Part D outpatient prescription drug benefits.
-Medicare Advantage plans often include extras like vision, hearing, dental and fitness benefits.
+Medicare Part C, also known as Medicare Advantage plans, are available through private insurance companies that contract with Medicare to provide Medicare Part A and Part B benefits.
+Most Medicare Advantage plans include Part D outpatient prescription drug coverage and they often include extras like vison, hearing, dental and fitness benefits.

-There are some situations when the penalty would not be applied, including, but not limited to: (1) if you qualify for Extra Help for Medicare Part D, and (2) if you have maintained creditable drug coverage that is as good as or better than that offered in Medicare Part D plans.
-Examples of creditable drug coverage include drug coverage through the VA and prescription drug coverage offered by many employer group plans.
+The penalty would not be applied in some situations, like if you qualify for Medicare Part D Extra Help or if you have maintained creditable drug coverage.
+Creditable drug coverage means that it is as good as or better than that offered in Medicare Part D plans.
+This includes drug coverage through Veterans Affairs and prescription drug coverage offered by many employer group plans.

 Many Medicare Advantage plans come with Part D drug coverage.
 You can also choose to get your Part D coverage through a separate plan that covers only your prescription drugs.